Besttz/CITS3403II/README.md

 # CITS3403 GUILD Voting System
-author:Haoran Zhang(22289211)
+author:Haoran, Tommy, Zhenyu & Sabrina

 # Introduction of the application
-The application provides five main functions to the users, which are Registration, Log in, Candidate info, Account, Admin.
-You can check all the information about the candidates in **candidate info** page.
-And also, you can see the votes of each candidates.
-I made a bar chart in **candidate info** page to let users have intuitive feelings for the votes of each candidates.
-If users want to vote the candidate they like, they are required to register.
-I put voting part into the **register page**.
-It means that when you register, you would vote at the same time(you must select one candidate).
-The username and email are unique in the sqlite database.
-If your email has been used by other, you will be required to use a different email.
-After you finish the register, the app would redirect you to **login page**.
-You voting result would appear in **account page**.
-In **account page**, you can change your email and username.
-For **admin page**, only you are login in as a administator can you access this page.
-In this page, you can see all the infromation about candidate and user, and also, you create or delete any candidate or user.
+The application mainly provides 6 functions to the users -- Registration, Log in, Candidate info, Vote, Account and Admin.
+If users want to vote for the candidate they like, they are required to register in **register page** first.
+The username and email are unique in the sqlite database, thus when registering, if your username or email has been used by others, you need to use a new one.
+After you finish the registeration, the app would redirect you to the **login page**.
+Now, you can vote for your favorite candidate in **vote page**!
+In this page, you can see the candidate informations, and make your voting choice.
+You voting result would appear in **myvote page**.
+If you change your mind, you can go to the **vote page** and vote again.
+The final result depends on your last choice.
+If you go back to **candidate info page**, you can see the votes of each candidates.
+There is a bar chart in this page to let users have an intuitive feeling for the votes of each candidates.
+In **account page**, you can change your email and username and see your vote history.
+And also, for the **admin page**, only when you are logged in as an administator can you access this page.
+In this page, you can see all the informations about the candidates and users, and to modify them.

 # Launching The Application
 **Install Python:** `python3` `exit()`